 Today's clothes lavadoras come with a laundry list of impressive features, wash cycles and other options.
 Whether you're replacing an old clunker, upgrading to a newer model or stocking your very first laundry room, you'll need to learn what these new features do before you make your decision.
 You can find energy-efficient washers that save you money on utility bills, compact washers that fit into tiny spaces and large washers that can accommodate big items like blankets.
-Washers are often hidden in the basement or tucked in a closet, making them less noticeable than your other appliances-but their work is as visible as the shirt on your back.
-For that reason, getting the right washer is an important part of looking your best.
+Washers are often hidden in the basement or tucked in a closet, making them less noticeable than your other appliances-but the result of their work is as visible as the shirt on your back.
+For that reason, getting the right washer is important to looking your best.
 Read on to learn some of the most important considerations when buying a new washer.

 The conventional top-load washer opens at the top and features a raised control panel in back.
 Inside the wash bin is a large agitator that spins the clothes around.